 So, just how important are good, professional photos to an apartment complex?
 Even though you can take photos on your smartphone, does not necessarily mean that you should.
-Smartphone camera are great for many things, but not as good for things like selling residents Have a look at my portfolio. beautiful, modern, and sophisticated your apartment building is.
+Smartphone cameras are great for many things, but not as good for things like convincing possible residents how beautiful, modern, and sophisticated your apartment building is.

 I slowly realized after photographing dozens of multi-family homes that I was being asked to showcase a lot of the same amenities.
 Showcasing the marketable areas of a large or small complex became as instinctual to me as doing the same for a residential home.
 I decided to make it easier by creating packages for this growing aspect of Houston living.
 It makes me very proud to be one of the only photographers in the area specializing in this.
 Allow me to help you market your property to get the exposure it deserves.

 So, you’ve booked a shoot with an architectural photographer.
 Great!
 High-quality photos are an absolute must when marketing your property to potential tenants.
 You’ll need exterior and interior apartment photography to showcase the building and its amenities – the pool, the common areas, the individual units.

 However, to showcase your apartment complex in its best light, there are a few things you need to do to get ready.
 Even with the best lighting and photo editing skills, the images won’t turn out well if there are leaves floating in the pool or landscapers working in the background.